the world's most visited architecture website

 Steven Holl Selected to Design New Wing for Mumbai City Museum

-Steven Holl Architects has been selected to design a new extension to one of India’s oldest museums, the City Museum, also known as the Dr. Bhau Daji Lad Museum.
-Selected over OMA, Studio Architecture, Zaha Hadid and four others, Holl is now the first architect ever to be chosen through an international to design a public building in Mumbai.
+Steven Holl Architects has been selected to design a new extension to one of India’s oldest museums, the Mumbai City Museum, also known as the Dr. Bhau Daji Lad Museum.
+Selected over OMA, Studio Mumbai Architecture, Zaha Hadid and four others, Holl is now the first architect ever to be chosen through an international competition to design a public building in Mumbai.

 Continue reading to learn more about Holl’s winning design.